General Instructions Regarding Content

 This section is to reflect reductions in actual value from the prior year’s assessment.

-• Line D. Transferred to -Enter the amount of actual value deleted as a result of reclassification.
+- Line D. Transferred to -Enter the amount of actual value deleted as a result of reclassification.
 Be sure to indicate the classes to which such properties have been transferred.
 With the exception of exempt property, the amount reported here is to appear elsewhere in the reconciliation report as an addition.
-There is no need to report transfers between townships or cities in the same classification.

-• Line E. Other -Enter any decreases in actual value which do not fit into one of the four categories listed above.
-Any amounts entered here should be explained at the bottom of the page or with an attached note.
+- Line E. Other -Enter any decreases in actual value which do not fit into one of the four categories listed above.
+Any amounts entered here should be explained in the comment section.

 About Dual Classification Valuation